West Sussex County Council

 West Sussex County Council is the upper tier local authority for the non-metropolitan county of West Sussex in England.

 The county also contains seven district and borough councils, and 158 town, parish and neighbourhood councils.
 The county council has 70 elected councillors.
 The chief executive and directors are responsible for the day-to-day running of the council.

-Since 1997, West Sussex County Council has been controlled by the Conservative Party.
+The council went under no overall control at the 2026 election, since when it has been run by a Liberal Democrat-led coaltion which also includes the Green Party, Labour, and the Local Alliance.
+The council is based at County Hall, Chichester.

+In 2026 the council became a member of the Sussex and Brighton Strategic Authority.

 History

 Sussex was historically divided into six sub-divisions known as rapes.
 From the 12th century the practice arose of holding the quarter sessions separately for the three eastern rapes and the three western rapes, with the courts for the western rapes of Arundel, Bramber and Chichester being held at Chichester.
 This position was formalised by the County of Sussex Act 1865, with the eastern and western divisions of Sussex treated as separate counties for the purposes of taxation, law enforcement, asylums and highways, whilst still deemed to be one county for the purposes of lieutenancy, militia and the coroner.

 Elected county councils were established in 1889 under the Local Government Act 1888 to take over the administrative business of the quarter sessions.
 The eastern and western divisions of Sussex therefore became the administrative counties of East Sussex and West Sussex with separate county councils.
 The two administrative counties were still treated as one county for certain ceremonial purposes, notably sharing the Lord Lieutenant of Sussex and Sheriff of Sussex.

 Council House, Chichester: Council's first meeting place.

 The first elections were held in January 1889 and West Sussex County Council formally came into its powers on 1 April 1889.
 It held its first official meeting on 4 April 1889 at the Assembly Rooms in the Council House, Chichester.
 Charles Gordon-Lennox, 6th Duke of Richmond, a Conservative peer, was appointed the first chairman of the council.

 Local government was reformed in 1974 under the Local Government Act 1972, which made West Sussex a non-metropolitan county.
 As part of the 1974 reforms it gained the Mid Sussex area (including Burgess Hill and Haywards Heath) from East Sussex and Gatwick Airport from Surrey.
 East Sussex and West Sussex also became separate ceremonial counties, with West Sussex gaining its own Lord Lieutenant and High Sheriff.
 The lower tier of local government was rearranged at the same time, with the county being divided into seven non-metropolitan districts.

 In 2019, the council's Children Services department was described in a Children's Commissioner's report as "clearly failing across all domains in the strongest terms" leading to the resignation of then council leader Louise Goldsmith.

+In 2026, the council became a member of the Sussex and Brighton Strategic Authority.